gangdong/gangdong.github.io/_posts/2019-05-12-Others-gitalk.markdown

 You must specify the website domain url in the Authorization callback URL field.
 After registration, you will get a 'Client ID' and 'Client Secret', remember these two numbers, you will need to fill them in the following step.
 ![oAuth Apps](https://gangdong.github.io/daviddong.github.io/assets/image/others-gitalk-oauth-apps-clientID.png)
-Please note, the user number is zero at this moment in where you haven't authenticate the application.
+Please note, the user number is zero at this moment in where you haven't authenticated the application.
 You need to do it later.
 Now you have registered github application for Gitalk. <br>
 2. Next,copy below code into the page where you want to use Gitalk or add it into the posts page, it depends on your website's structure. <br>
 ![code](https://gangdong.github.io/daviddong.github.io/assets/image/others-gitalk-code.png)